How were medieval abbreviations used and developed by Visigothic script scribes?

-While each versed scribe displays his or her own distinctive alphabet –which varies in its general aspect, allographs, serifs, ligatures and bitings–, the shortenings used by all Visigothic script amanuensis were the same according to the structure: those lacking a nasal, those made by special signs, Tironian notes, notae iuris, and those made by contraction and suspension.
-Some techniques and peculiar styles were preferred in specific centers just as some methods were not exactly the same in all typological variants, but, in general, a model and its evolution from the 8th to the 14th century can be defined.
+While each versed scribe displays his or her own distinctive alphabet – which varies in its general aspect, allographs, serifs, ligatures and nexuses –, the shortenings used by all Visigothic script amanuensis were the same according to the structure: those lacking a nasal, those made by special signs, Tironian notes, notae iuris, and those made by contraction and suspension.
+Some techniques and peculiar styles were preferred in specific centres just as some methods were not exactly the same in all typological variants, but, in general, a model and its evolution from the 8th to the 14th century can be defined.

-Therefore, what follows is a brief summary of all the abbreviations utilized in manuscripts written in Visigothic script divided by the main typological variants –cursive and minuscule– plus some notes about the perceptible changes on transitional scripts.
+Therefore, what follows is a brief summary of all the abbreviations utilised in manuscripts written in Visigothic script divided by the main typological variants – cursive and minuscule – plus some notes about the perceptible changes on transitional scripts.
 I am following the methodology explained in the last post and have added some considerations as for the evolution of each method of abbreviation, useful for dating and locate manuscripts from the northwestern Iberian Peninsula.

-In Visigothic cursive (and cursive in transition to Caroline minuscule), the common sign for stating an abbreviation adopted very different shapes, often using the same scribe two or more designs in a same manuscript [see FIG. 1].
-In the oldest examples the most frequent macron used was that similar to a knot or loop, while in the most recent ones the favorite design was the regular macron, particularly employed in those letters with an ascender.
+In Visigothic cursive (and cursive in transition to Caroline minuscule), the common sign for stating an abbreviation adopted very different shapes, often using the same scribe two or more designs in the same manuscript [see FIG. 1].
+In the oldest examples, the most frequent macron used was that similar to a knot or loop, while in the most recent ones the favourite design was the regular macron, particularly employed in those letters with an ascender.

 The usual horizontal macron was preferred as general sign by those scribes versed in Visigothic minuscule (and minuscule in transition to Caroline minuscule).

 Lack of nasals